Sample Chapter: The Who

 Boston Phoenix, July 21, 1989

 WITH A TYPICALLY fervid whimsy, the reunited Who’s set at Sullivan Stadium on July 12 reaffirmed the group’s 25-year-old gift for posing key questions—Who are we?
 Who are you?
 Why are we all here (again)?—that will aIways be larger than the answers.
-The grand rock spectacle they virtually invented had ripened, extended itself well into queasy adulthood, and the set bounded from weighty opuses (like “Baba O’RiIey”) to non-entities (like “Face the Face”) with telling gaps in quality.
+The grand rock spectacle they virtually invented had ripened, extended itself well into queasy adulthood, and the set bounded from weighty opuses (like “Baba O’Riley”) to non-entities (like “Face the Face”) with telling gaps in quality.
 Even those of us blessed with the memory of vintage Who sets came away with our best hopes recharged, and in some ways restored.
-As a piece of rock history, it was less than riveting, and yet far more fulfilling than nostalgia.
+As a piece of rock history, it was less than riveting and yet far more fulfilling than nostalgia.
 The evening had the odd afterglow of a long-lost friend whose unexpected reappearance helps to reveal something illuminating about yourself.

-Accustomed to controversies about motives, the aesthetics of rock pretension, and any number of self-contradictions (they supposedly gave their farewell tour in 1982, with drummer Kenny Jones), the three remaining band members seem perfectly at ease explaining their latest incarnation.
+Accustomed to controversies about motives, the aesthetics of rock pretension, and any number of self-contradictions (they supposedly gave their farewell tour in 1982 with drummer Kenney Jones), the three remaining band members seem perfectly at ease explaining their latest incarnation.
 Guitarist Pete Townshend, as always, feels responsible to his fans, and has fewer and fewer qualms about staying rich.
 Singer Roger Daltrey and bassist John Entwistle were never as equivocal about the band’s demise—after all, Townshend was the one to quit publicly and become an editor and writer at Faber and Faber.
 Although Daltrey, the most well-preserved of the three, claimed in Musician that he would do the tour for nothing, he quickly added, “Better not tell John that.
-He’ll want my share…”
+He’ll want my share.”